mucommander/mucommander/PLAN.md

 SpotBugs clean (no new entries in the Phase-9 baseline), Activator registration smoke-tested on Linux and macOS at app startup.

-**10b exit criteria** (deferred): app can mount an NFSv4 share on both Linux and macOS via the mount dialog and browse it; tailnet peer list populates from `tailscale status --json`; Taildrop send works in a manual smoke test.
+**10b exit criteria**: Connect-to-server dialog grows two tabs ("Mount" + "Tailscale") on Linux and macOS startup.
+SpotBugs clean across both new panels (no entries in the Phase-9 baseline).
+Manual smoke test: mount an NFSv4 share and browse the local mountpoint;
+list tailnet peers and pick one to open via SFTP.

+**10c exit criteria** (deferred): mount runs off the EDT via SwingWorker; "Active mounts" dialog supports unmount per row;
+"Send via Taildrop" file-action ships a selected file to a chosen peer.

 ## 7. Compatibility with upstream